nuBuilder/nuBuilder/readme.txt

 == Installation ==

-If you are using nuBuilder as a Wordpress plugin, then follow these instructions:
-1. Upload the plugin files to the `/wp-content/plugins/nubuilder-forte` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress

 If you are using nuBuilder as a standalone application, then follow these instructions:
 1. Upload the unzipped nuBuilder files to your webroot
 2. Edit nuconfig.php to set you database credentials and globeadmin credentials